Traveling is in your blood…and in your business. Which means you spend a lot of time in airports.

 Rewards Bubble: garagestock/Shutterstock

-What are the benefits of the Citi / AAdvantage Executive World Elite MasterCard?
+What are the benefits of the AAdvantage Executive World Elite card?

 There are many benefits for people who travel regularly with American Airlines, but the biggest plus is a membership to the Admirals Club.
 Members receive access to 50 Admirals Club lounges and nearly 40 partner lounges around the world.

-Other benefits of the Citi / AAdvantage Executive World Elite MasterCard are a free first checked bag, 25% discount on in-flight purchases, and a dedicated concierge.
+Other benefits of the card are a free first checked bag, 25% discount on inflight purchases, and a dedicated concierge.

 In addition, members enjoy VIP airport experiences where available, which includes priority check-in, screening, and boarding.

-Does the Citi / AAdvantage Executive World Elite MasterCard have a sign-up bonus?
+Does the AAdvantage Executive World Elite card have a sign-up bonus?

-How do you earn miles with the Citi / AAdvantage Executive World Elite MasterCard?
+How do you earn miles with the AAdvantage Executive World Elite card?

 Use the card for American Airlines purchases to earn 2 miles per dollar spent.
 Also, earn 1 mile per dollar for all purchases.
 Redeem miles for free flights, upgrades, hotels, car rentals, and more!

-Does the Citi / AAdvantage Executive World Elite MasterCard have any foreign transaction fees?
+Does the AAdvantage Executive World Elite card have any foreign transaction fees?

 No. There are no foreign transaction fees with the card.